 The Integrated Diabetes Education and Assessment Service (IDEAS) is a community health-based clinic for people with type 2 diabetes.
 The IDEAS clinics offer collaborative, multidisciplinary care for people with type 2 diabetes in a community setting.
 This differs from the traditional acute clinics which are based on a typical medical model, where various services (e.g. diabetes education, podiatry) cannot usually be accessed at the same time and same place.
 In contrast, the IDEAS clinics offer half-day appointments, giving people the opportunity for tailored, multidisciplinary care at the one location during the one appointment.
 While evidence from systematic reviews indicates that integrated care for chronic conditions has positive effects on functional health status and quality of care, the impact of this approach on other patient reported outcomes, particularly psychosocial outcomes, is unclear.
 Many other evaluation studies of collaborative care models for chronic conditions such as diabetes have focussed on biomedical or economic outcomes alone.
 The Centre, in collaboration with Eastern Health is conducting a randomised controlled study to evaluate the IDEAS model of diabetes, particularly with regard to the impact of diabetes care received at the IDEAS clinics on patient-reported psychosocial outcomes.
 This evaluation study is funded primarily by Whitehorse Community Health, who received a Building The Evidence grant from the Department of Health and Ageing to undertake this evaluation study.
 [Back to top]

-ACBRD team: Prof Jane Speight, Jennifer Halliday, Dr Christel Hendrieckx, Dr Linda Beeney, Lucy Morrish and Dr Jessica Browne
+ACBRD team: Prof Jane Speight, Jennifer Halliday, Dr Christel Hendrieckx, Dr Linda Beeney, Dr Jessica Browne and Dr Adriana Ventura

 International guidelines consistently recommend monitoring the psychological well-being of people with diabetes but it is not yet part of routine diabetes care.
 Guidelines typically convey broad recommendations without offering practical strategies for implementation.
 Thus, routine assessment of mental health in diabetes care is often impeded by barriers (e.g. time, resources, skills, confidence, attitudes).
 Peer support is valuable for assisting people with diabetes to initiate and sustain a complex and unrelenting self-management regimen, overcome feelings of isolation and improve mental health and well-being.
 In Australia, there is a strong need for: